open-telemetry/weaver/crates/weaver_forge/expected_output/test/event/device_app.md

-## Events Namespace `lifecycle`
+## Events Namespace `device.app`

 ## Event `device.app.lifecycle`

-Note:
+Note: This event identifies the fields that are common to all lifecycle events for android and iOS using the `android.state` and `ios.state` fields.
+The `android.state` and `ios.state` attributes are mutually exclusive.

-Brief: This event represents an occurrence of a lifecycle transition on the iOS platform.
+Brief: This event represents an occurrence of a lifecycle transition on Android or iOS platform.

 Requirement level:
-Stability:
+Stability: experimental

-### Attributes
+### Body Fields

-#### Attribute `ios.state`
+#### Field `ios.state`

 This attribute represents the state the application has transitioned into at the occurrence of the event.

 The iOS lifecycle states are defined in the [UIApplicationDelegate documentation](https://developer.apple.com/documentation/uikit/uiapplicationdelegate#1656902), and from which the `OS terminology` column values are derived.

-- Requirement Level: Required
+- Requirement Level: Conditionally Required - if and only if `os.name` is `ios`
 - Type: Enum [active, inactive, background, foreground, terminate]
 - Stability: Experimental

-## Event `device.app.lifecycle`

-Note:
-Brief: This event represents an occurrence of a lifecycle transition on the Android platform.

-Requirement level:
-Stability:

-### Attributes

-#### Attribute `android.state`
+#### Field `android.state`

 This attribute represents the state the application has transitioned into at the occurrence of the event.

 The Android lifecycle states are defined in [Activity lifecycle callbacks](https://developer.android.com/guide/components/activities/activity-lifecycle#lc), and from which the `OS identifiers` are derived.

-- Requirement Level: Required
+- Requirement Level: Conditionally Required - if and only if `os.name` is `android`
 - Type: Enum [created, background, foreground]
 - Stability: Experimental

+### Attributes